menu icon

 Instructions

-Making your own homemade hash brown patties takes a little bit of work, and I won't be mad if you use refrigerated shredded hash browns, but it's worth it for the great flavor!
+Shredding and rinsing and draining and squeezing the potatoes takes a little bit of work, and I won't be mad if you use refrigerated or frozen shredded potatoes, but I think it's worth it to try anything at least once.
 Anyway, as always, read all the instructions, look at the pretty process shots, and get started:

-• Start by washing 1 ½ pounds of russet potatoes.
+• Start by washing 1 ยฝ pounds of russet potatoes.
+Peeling is optional, but I prefer peeled potatoes for my hashbrowns.

 Shredded potatoes ina food processor.